pkscout/script.harmony.control/README.md

-# script.harmony.control
+# Harmony Control

+## About

-Kodi Addon to control a Harmony Hub
+Harmony Control is a Kodi addon to launch activities or remote button presses via a Harmony Hub.